Regression of exchangeable relational arrays: Introduction

+where $y_{ijr}$ is a continuous directed measure of the $r$th relation from actor $i$ to actor $j$, $x_{ijr}$ is a $(p \times 1)$ vector of covariates, and $\xi_{ijr}$ is an unobserved, scalar random error.
+For example, considering informal insurance markets, \cite{fafchamps2007formation} examine how covariates such as geographical proximity and kinship relate to risk sharing relations after economic shocks.

-A core statistical challenge in modeling relational arrays arises from the innate dependencies among relations involving the same actor.
-For example, dependence often exists between trade relations involving the same country and between economic transfers originating from the same individual.
-We also expect there to be dependence in the errors that is not captured by observable covariates.
-This may arise, for example, from differences in gregariousness between individuals or, notably in the informal insurance markets, individual differences in risk aversion.
-Substantial dependence in the errors precludes the use of standard regression techniques for inference.
-While unbiased estimation for the coefficients $\boldsymbol{\beta}$ in \eqref{eq:lm} is possible via ordinary least squares (OLS), accurate uncertainty quantification for $\boldsymbol{\beta}$ (i.e. standard errors) requires consideration and estimation of any auxiliary dependence.
-Approaches for addressing this challenge have appeared in the statistics, biostatistics, and econometrics literatures and can be characterized into two broad classes.
+A core challenge in making inference on $\beta$ arises from the innate dependencies among error relations involving the same actor.
+For example, dependence often exists between trade relations involving the same country or between economic transfers originating from the same individual.
+This dependence may arise due to variation unaccounted for in the covariates, for example, from differences in production levels between nations or from individual differences in risk aversion.
+Standard regression techniques may lead to poor estimates of $\beta$ and/or incorrect conclusions regarding the significance of the estimate of $\beta$.
+Approaches to account for error dependence in relational arrays have appeared in the statistics, biostatistics, and econometrics literatures and can be characterized into two broad classes.

 The first set of approaches impose a parametric model on the errors.
-Specifically, they either use latent variables to model the array measurements as conditionally independent given the latent structure (e.g. see~\citet{holland1983stochastic, wang1987stochastic, hoff2002latent, hoff2005bilinear}) or model the error covariance structure directly subject to a set of simplifying assumptions (e.g. see ~\citet{hoff2011separable,fosdick2014separable,hoff2015multilinear}).
-While these methods provide parsimonious representations of the underlying error structure, the accuracy of inference on $\boldsymbol{\beta}$ depends on the extent to which the true error structure is consistent with the specified parametric model.
+Specifically, they either use latent variables to model the array measurements as conditionally independent given the latent structure \citep[see][]{holland1983stochastic, wang1987stochastic, hoff2002latent, li2002unified, hoff2005bilinear} or model the error covariance structure directly subject to a set of simplifying assumptions ~\citep[see][]{hoff2011separable,fosdick2014separable,hoff2015multilinear}.
+While these methods allow for (possibly) improved estimation of $\beta$ and appropriate standard error estimators in the presence of relational dependence, the accuracy of inference on $\beta$ depends on the extent to which the true error structure is consistent with the specified parametric model.
+In addition, many of these models are estimated in a Bayesian paradigm using Markov chain Monte Carlo approaches, which are commonly computationally expensive to estimate.